ibbecknell/IBBMissionBit/startingAserver.md

 python -m SimpleHTTPServer

 <b>4.
 You will see "Serving HTTP on 0.0.0.0 port 8000 ..." on the next line</b>
-hint: if you don't get this, you had a typo.
+<i>hint:</i> if you don't get this, you had a typo.
 Go back and retype the command in Step 3

 <b>5.
-Go to Google Chrome, type in "localhost:8000"</b>
+Go to Google Chrome, type in: localhost:8000</b>

 <b>6.
 Your game should show up. </b>
 hing: If you started your server inside of a folder that another folder is located, you will see a list of folders inside of that folder.
 Just select the game folder and your game should appear.